 This is the capstone course in the Precision Agriculture Certificate.
 It will allow students to integrate knowledge from their specific subdiscipline with real-world precision agriculture solutions to increase the sustainability and production of crops.
 Students will learn advanced concepts in precision agriculture and how to analyze spatial and temporal variability in crop production.
 They will utilize a variety of data, ranging from satellite imagery, soil topography and soil properties, to understand and develop variable rate prescriptions for crop inputs.
 Finally, students will apply this knowledge in diverse teams that utilize discipline-specific knowledge to solve real-world precision agriculture problems.

 The Course and Program Catalogue has the complete and official listing of required classes and their descriptions for this program.

 You will graduate with excellent industry-endorsed scientific training and a foundation of professional career skills.
 Our strong ties with industry and our reputation for producing well-rounded, quality graduates means that many businesses look here first when hiring employees.

 Many of the world's leading precision agriculture companies are based in western Canada.
-This industry employs many USask graduates from AgBio, Computer Science and Engineering to meet the demand.
+This industry employs many USask graduates from AgBio, Computer Science, Engineering, Environment and Society, Hydrology, and Regional and Urban Planning to meet the demand.

 Small class sizes